shmador/go-kubernetes-tuner/README.md

-# ArgoCD Auto-Tuner for NGINX Based on CPU Usage
+# ArgoCD Auto-Tuner based on CPU Usage

 This project implements a full GitOps flow where CPU usage metrics from Prometheus trigger a dynamic change to an NGINX Helm release.
 When CPU exceeds a threshold, a Go-based tuner edits `values.yaml`, commits the change, and Argo CD syncs it automatically.